 Despite the common myth, the addition of sugar to bread dough is not necessary.
 There are enough natural sugars in the flour to feed the yeast and get a good result.
 That is why I do not include any in this recipe.

-Oil or vegan butter makes the crumb softer and also acts as a preservative.
-If you don't add any your bread will have be crustier and it won't keep as long before going stale.
+You can omit the oil from this recipe but bear in mind that oil or vegan butter makes the crumb softer and also acts as a preservative.
+If you don't add any your bread will be crustier and it won't keep as long before going stale.

 Recipe